Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 In order to decide between these two alternatives, Chevrotain must "look ahead" **five** tokens as the disambiguating tokens are "1" and "2".
-Five is a larger than the default [maxLookahead][maxlookahead] of four, so an error will be raised.
+Five is larger than the default [maxLookahead][maxlookahead] of four, so an error will be raised.

-We could solve this case by increasing the global [maxLookahead][maxlookahead] to 5, however this is **not** recommended due to performance and grammar complexity reasons.
+We could solve this case by increasing the global [maxLookahead][maxlookahead] to 5; however, this is **not** recommended due to performance and grammar complexity reasons.
-From a performance perspective this is particularly problematic as some analysis done on the grammar (during initialization) may become **exponentially** more complex as the maxLookahead grows.
+From a performance perspective, this is particularly problematic as some analysis done on the grammar (during initialization) may become **exponentially** more complex as the maxLookahead grows.

-We could also specify the [MAX_LOOKAHEAD](https://chevrotain.io/documentation/11_1_1/interfaces/OrMethodOpts.html#IGNORE_AMBIGUITIES) config on the **specific** DSL method invocation where the problem occurs, This is still not the optimal solution in this case.
+We could also specify the [MAX_LOOKAHEAD](https://chevrotain.io/documentation/11_1_1/interfaces/OrMethodOpts.html#IGNORE_AMBIGUITIES) config on the **specific** DSL method invocation where the problem occurs.
+This is still not the optimal solution in this case.

 **_The recommended solution in this case would be to refactor the grammar to require a smaller lookahead_**.
 In our trivial example the grammar can be refactored to be LL(1), meaning only one token of lookahead is needed.